Fireplace Mantels Installation & Care

 1) Locate the studs behind the brick, stone, or faux veneer.

-2) Drive 1/2 in to 3/4 in rods or lag screws through each of the studs.
+2) Drive 1/2 into 3/4 in rods or lag screws through each of the studs.
 Some installers will use re-bar, others will use 3/4 in x 12 in lag screws.
 The advantage of lag screws is that they can be securely driven into the studs.
 On the other hand, they can be a little short for many mantels.
 Once the lag screws are in place, cut the heads off with a angle grinder, hack saw, or other cutting tool.

-In general, it is good to have the support rods go completely though the backing studs.
+In general, it is good to have the support rods go completely through the backing studs.
 Likewise, you want the rods to penetrate about 2/3rds of the depth of the mantel. (i.e. a 10″ mantel should have 6.67″ deep holes).

 3) Have a helper support the mantel while you mark the location of the support rods on the back of the mantel.
-Drill corresponding hole into the back of the mantel.
+Drill the corresponding hole into the back of the mantel.
 Test fit the mantel to make sure the holes have been properly drilled.

 5) Slide into place, admire, and enjoy!